nachocaru/xaprb.com/content/blog/2005-09-29-javascript-date-chooser.md

 permalink: /2005/09/29/javascript-date-chooser/
 ---
 <p style="border:solid red 1px; background:yellow">
-  If you have questions or comments or bugs report, or a change to make, be sure to use the project&#8217;s new homepage: <a href="http://code.google.com/p/flexible-js-formatting/">Flexible JS Formatting Libraries</a>
+  If you have questions or comments or bugs report, or a change to make, be sure to use the project's new homepage: <a href="http://code.google.com/p/flexible-js-formatting/">Flexible JS Formatting Libraries</a>
 </p>

 <p class="download">